-Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2050, there will be 'Net Zero' carbon emissions from the City of Review current planning controls to include opportunities for low-emission vehicle technologies.
-Transition to EVs in new developments.
+Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing

+By 2050, there will be 'Net Zero' carbon emissions from the City of Ryde (Council Review current planning controls to include opportunities for low-emission vehicle technologies.
+New developments will be ready with low emission vehicle infrastructure including for EVs.
 Implement via planning controls.
 Develop EV guidelines for community and developers.
-Planning (lead group) with Environment team 2021-2030 Ryde (Council operations).
+Environment (lead group) with Planning team 2021-2030 2022: Develop the guidelines

+operations).
 Continue to participate in the Resilient Sydney platform and collaboration with DPIE Environment, Energy and Science Group.
 Accurate measurement of the city's carbon emissions and reporting on progress, as per Action 13 of the Resilient Sydney strategy (2018).
 Collaborate in regional project for development of local pathways for measuring and reporting carbon emissions for Ryde and Sydney region.
+Resilient Sydney collaborative project with other councils in region 2020: Develop the strategy 2020-2030: Implement the strategy

+City of Ryde contributes to NSW target of Net Zero 2050 for lowering carbon across Sydney region.

+Revise relevant planning controls and guidelines to support zero emissions pathway, particularly: and actively follows pathways towards 'Net Zero' within its planning controls. tl Integrate 'Net Zero' into draft strategy and policy for adoption by Council, then implementation pathway.
+Environment (lead group) with Transport, Planning, Waste, Buildings, Assets and Infrastructure, and Operations teams 2021-2025

+Travel PlanGuidelines

+Energy Smart Water Wise DCP

+Waste Minimisation & Management Strategy

+Urban Centres planning

+Integrated Transport Strategy (ITS)

+Centres and Places Strategy

+Active Transport Strategy

+Public Domain Technical Manual

+- City Parking Strategy

-Resilient Sydney collaborative project with other councils in region 2020: Develop the strategy 2020-2030: Implement the strategy City of Ryde contributes to NSW target of Net Zero 2050 for lowering carbon across Sydney region.
-Revise relevant planning controls and guidelines to support zero emissions pathway, particularly: Council integrates and actively follows pathways towards 'Net Zero' within its planning controls.
-Integrate 'Net Zero' into draft strategy and policy for adoption by Council, then implementation pathway.
-Urban Strategic Planning (lead group) with Environment, Buildings, Assets, Operations teams 2021-2022 Travel Plan Guidelines Energy Smart Water Wise DCP Waste Minimisation & Management Strategy Urban Centres planning Integrated Transport Strategy (ITS) Centres and Places Strategy Active Transport Strategy Engage with the corporate and Reduced climate change risk exposure Implement collaborative projects Council with corporate and 2021: Develop the strategy business community on energy and efficiency projects in order to transition Macquarie Park and other town centres and regenerated precincts to a low carbon economy. (refer to Action 78 of North District Plan, GSC 2018) and maximisation of renewable energy uptake by corporate sector in targeted precincts. and events for transition to low carbon future.
-The projects and events are to address risk management for climate change while improving the 'bottom line' of participating companies. business organisations including Macquarie University, Macquarie Park Forum, and local chambers of commerce 2021-2030: Implement the strategy
+Engage with the corporate and small business community on energy and efficiency projects in order to transition Macquarie Park and other town centres and regenerated precincts to a low carbon economy. (refer to Action 78 of North District Plan, Reduced climate change risk exposure and maximisation of renewable energy uptake by corporate sector in targeted precincts.
+Implement collaborative projects and events for transition to low carbon future.
+The projects and events are to address risk management for climate change while improving the 'bottom line' of participating companies.
+Council with corporate and business organisations including Macquarie University, Macquarie Park Forum, and local chambers of commerce 2021: Develop the strategy 2021-2030: Implement the strategy